 Minnesota: Northern Waters Smokehouse

 Minnesota may be far from the coasts, but it certainly has its share of lakes.
 And where there’s fresh water, there’s usually fish.
 Lake trout, for instance, has become one of the many defining foods of the North Star State.
 A selection of smoked fish — along with smoked meats and charcuterie — lures the crowds to Northern Waters Smokehouse, which is set on the banks of Lake Superior.
-The most popular dish on their menu is the Cajun Finn.
+The most-popular dish on the menu is the Cajun Finn.
 Smoked salmon with Cajun seasoning, scallion cream cheese, sliced roasted red peppers, sliced pepperoncini and mixed greens are all held together by a fresh-baked stirato roll.
-It’s perfect for an impromptu al fresco lunch on the North Shore.
+It’s perfect for an impromptu alfresco lunch on the North Shore.